 See the Edit Codes section below for more details of the editing codes that can be used in this directive.
+If you need to specify multiple commands, create a shell script.
 Block Checksum = yes/no You may turn off the Block Checksum (CRC32) code that Bacula uses when writing blocks to a Volume.
 Doing so can reduce the Storage daemon CPU usage slightly.
 It will also permit Bacula to read a Volume that has corrupted data.